Turkey Wedding Bomber Kills Dozens

 Advertisement

-Earlier, Erdogan released a statement attributing the attack to ISIS, saying the terrorist group was "the most likely perpetrator of the Gaziantep attack."
+Earlier, Erdogan released a statement attributing the attack to the Islamic State group, also known as ISIS or ISIL, saying the terrorist group was "the most likely perpetrator of the Gaziantep attack."

 According to reports, the bride and groom are undergoing treatment and were not critically wounded.
 However, the groom's uncle and sister are among the dead.